iFixit/itbrokeand.ifixit.com/_posts/2014-04-01-introducing-php-call-site-stats.md

 ---

 We've been using [php-call-site-stats] in production since June 2013 and it's been a great asset to our team.
-We hpe you find it useful as well.
+We hope you find it useful as well.

 # What We Get

 The [php-call-site-stats] project has enabled us to provide information like mean,min,max,std-dev of the execution time for each and every place in our code base where we make a database query.
-Note: units are in milliseconds and these stats wer collected over a 24hour period.
+Note: units are in milliseconds and these stats were collected over a 24-hour period.

 {% highlight php startinline %}
 // avg:1.328 count:111 sum:147.361 std:3.753 min:0.465 max:35.607 - callsite(2013-11-25):